Back to PPT Agent

 Visual guide:

-Look for a dropdown button with text like "Example Presentation" next to the Vision Deck logo.
+Look for a dropdown button with text like "Example Presentation" next to the PPT Agent logo.

 3Create New Presentation